 Citron tea is a type of tea that is not actually brewed from tea leaves.
-Also known as yuja-cha, yuja tea, yuzu tea, and Korean citron tea, this flavorful beverage is prepared using thin slices of the citron fruit, preparing it with sugar and honey to form a fruit preserve.
+Also known as yuja-cha, yuja tea, yuzu tea, and Korean citron tea, this flavorful is prepared using thin slices of the citron fruit, preparing it with sugar and honey to form a fruit preserve.
 Citron is a large citrus fruit, closely related to the pomelo and mandarin, and has been cultivated in some way since ancient times.
-Most popularly prepared and consumed in Korea, it has become a cultural export and has become more readily available in the United States and other regions where and natural healing is on the rise.
+Most popularly prepared and consumed in Korea, it has become a cultural export and has become more readily available in the United States and other regions where herbal teas and natural healing is on the rise.

-Citron Tea Benefits
+Citron (or Yuzu) Tea Benefits

 There are many impressive benefits for those who drink this tea.
 Since ancient times, it has been used to heal issues, such as coughs and sore throats, and was commonly brewed as a remedy for seasickness.
-The vitamin C content is able to stimulate the immune system of the body, helping to prevent and other diseases, while also acting as an antioxidant to reduce oxidative stress in the body.
+The vitamin C content is able to stimulate the immune system of the body, helping to prevent and other diseases, while also acting as an antioxidant to reduce stress in the body.
 Anti- properties in this tea also make it a trusted remedy for fever.
 The stimulant nature of citron tea and its essential oils can help to boost and improve discoloration of the body and skin.
-Perhaps most notable, citron tea is trusted as a aid and stimulant.
+Perhaps most notable, this Korean tea is trusted as a aid and stimulant.
 A glass or two of this flavorful tea will help regulate your bowel movements and reduce symptoms of constipation, diarrhea, bloating, and excess flatulence.

 How to Make Citron Tea?

-- Step 4 – Add the fruit slices to this mixture.
+- Add the fruit slices to this mixture.